Modified Hamiltonian Monte Carlo for Bayesian inference: Numerical Experiments

 \subsection{Experimental Results}

-We evaluate the performance of the MMHMC method and compare it with the Random Walk Metropolis-Hastings (RWMH), Hamiltonian Monte Carlo (HMC), Generalized HMC (GHMC), Metropolis Adjusted Langevin Algorithm (MALA) and Riemann Manifold HMC (RMHMC) methods on a set of standard benchmark models used in the literature.
-Space exploration and/or sampling efficiency are examined on a banana-shaped distribution, multivariate Gaussian distribution, Bayesian logistic regression model, and a stochastic volatility model.
+We evaluate the performance of the MMHMC method and compare it with the Random Walk Metropolis-Hastings (RWMH), Hamiltonian Monte Carlo (HMC), Generalized Hybrid Monte Carlo (GHMC), Metropolis Adjusted Langevin Algorithm (MALA), Riemann Manifold HMC (RMHMC) and Generalized Shadow Hybrid Monte Carlo (GSHMC) methods on a set of standard benchmark models used in the literature.
+Space exploration and/or sampling efficiency are examined on the banana-shaped distribution, multivariate Gaussian distribution, Bayesian logistic regression model, and the stochastic volatility model.

-The choice of the optimal simulations parameters remains an open question \citep{Neal10} and not the subject of this paper.
+The choice of the optimal parameters of the algorithms remains an open question \cite{Neal10} and not the subject of this paper.
 To make the comparison with other methods fair, we chose the following strategy.
-Since the stochastic volatility benchmark is studied well in literature and HMC and RMHMC were tuned previously for a particular dimension of this benchmark, we took the found sets of optimal parameters as an initial guess and tuned them further.
-For Bayesian logistic regression and Gaussian model, especially for some data sets, such the data is not available.
+Since the stochastic volatility benchmark is studied well in literature, and HMC and RMHMC were tuned previously for a particular dimension of this benchmark, we took the found sets of optimal parameters as an initial guess and tuned them further.
+For Bayesian logistic regression and Gaussian model, especially for some data sets, such information is not available.
 In this case, we have located a range of reasonable parameters $L,h$ and $\varphi$ and performed the comparison for these sets.
-For each MC iteration we draw the number of integration steps uniformly from $\{1,\dots,L \}$ for HMC, GHMC and MMHMC and step size uniformly from $(0.8h, 1.2h)$ for HMC, MALA, GHMC and MMHMC methods.
-We observed that bigger values of $L$ yield higher efficiency for HMC for all step sizes, however for MMHMC and GHMC this is not the case.
-Additionally, we tested MMHMC for a range of fixed noise parameters $\varphi$ or drawn a noise parameter uniformly from $(0,\varphi)$.
-Nevertheless, here we report only results obtained with the best $\varphi$ and $L$ among tested for each step size $h$.
-Smaller values of $\varphi$ tend to perform better for smaller values of the product $hL$ and vice versa.
-We then use the same values of $\varphi$ and $L$ for simulations with the GHMC method.
-All our experiments are carried out with {the identity mass matrix} for HMC, MALA, GHMC and MMHMC.
-Computational time used for normalization of ESS, MCSE and efficiency comparison is measured as CPU time that each method takes to collect posterior samples.
-Except for the case of a banana-shaped distribution, for which we investigate a typical trajectory of a single Markov chain, all results are averaged over ten independent runs.
-We examine the banana-shaped model with the Matlab code provided along with \citep{Lan:2012}, in which we implemented the MMHMC method.
-The rest of experiments are carried out with the in-house software package \textsf{HaiCS}, outlined in Section \ref{Sec:Implementation}.